DaniXmir/GlassVr/README.md

 	dont, you gonna have a bad time! while you could get it working, steam and steamvr REALLY want to be on disk c, you can install the games on disk d no problem but i recommend keeping steam on c

+3. name work in progress?

+	i cant think of any better names, if you can drop it in the discord server please!!!